anti79/tweetcop/README.md

   - perspectiveapi.com

-then paste them into the source code (line 24 of scan.py) and do `pip install -r requirements.txt` to install the dependencies.
+then paste it into the source code (line 23 of scan.py) and do `pip install -r requirements.txt` to install the dependencies.

 # Usage